Blog

 I always knew that I wanted to do something related to design, but I also wanted to be it to be helpful and make an impact on the world.
 I got a degree in visual design, so I was thinking of going into advertising or graphic design.

 But then UX design caught my eye.
 Everything in UX is about helping people understand, making your products and applications more accessible.
 My father is a surgeon, and I saw firsthand how frustrated he was with the EHR system he used.
-Once he walked me through the program and it got me thinking that if I could change some of the elements, I could make it easier to use.
+After he walked me through the program, I began thinking about ways to make it easier to use.

 Why Did You Come to Mobile Heartbeat?